Costa Rica at the 2023 Pan American Games

 Costa Rica is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This was Costa Rica's 18th appearance at the Pan American Games, having competed at every Games except 1963.

+Racquetball athlete Andrés Acuña and taekwondo athlete Nishy Lee Lindo were the country's flagbearers during the opening ceremony.
+Meanwhile, track athlete Andrea Vargas was the country's flagbearer during the closing ceremony.

+Medalists

+The following Costa Rican competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

+Artistic swimming

+Costa Rica qualified a team of two artistic swimmers at the 2022 Central American and Caribbean Games.

+Badminton

+Costa Rica qualified one male athlete.